A double-dimensional approach to formal category theory

-In \secref{algebras section} we consider formal category theory within hypervirtual double categories in the presence of `algebraic structures'; the archetypal example being that of monoidal structures on categories.
-Like in $2$-dimensional category theory, algebraic structures in a hypervirtual double category $\K$ are defined by monads on $\K$; in fact, any monad $T$ on $\K$ induces a strict $2$-monad $V(T)$ on the vertical $2$-category $V(\K)$.
-To each monad $T$ we will associate several hypervirtual double categories $\wAlg vwT$ of weak algebras of $T$, one for each pair of weaknesses \mbox{$v, w \in \set{\textup{pseudo}, \textup{lax}, \textup{colax}}$} specifying the type of coherence satisfied by the algebra structures and algebraic morphisms.
-The vertical parts $V(\wAlg vwT)$ of these hypervirtual double categories are defined to coincide with the $2$-categories $\wAlg vw{V(T)}$ of weak $V(T)$-algebras in the classical sense, while their notion of horizontal morphism generalises that of `horizontal $T$-morphism' introduced by Grandis and Par\'e in the setting of pseudo double categories \cite{Grandis-Pare04}.
+In \secref{algebras section} we consider formal category theory within augmented virtual double categories in the presence of `algebraic structures'; the archetypal example being that of monoidal structures on categories.
+Like in $2$"/dimensional category theory, algebraic structures in an augmented virtual double category $\K$ are defined by monads on $\K$; in fact, any monad $T$ on $\K$ induces a strict $2$"/monad $V(T)$ on the vertical $2$-category $V(\K)$.
+To each monad $T$ we will associate several augmented virtual double categories $\wAlg vwT$ of weak algebras of $T$, one for each pair of weaknesses \mbox{$v, w \in \set{\textup{pseudo}, \textup{lax}, \textup{colax}}$} specifying the type of coherence satisfied by the algebra structures and algebraic morphisms.
+The vertical parts $V(\wAlg vwT)$ of these augmented virtual double categories are defined to coincide with the $2$-categories $\wAlg vw{V(T)}$ of weak $V(T)$"/algebras in the classical sense, while their notion of horizontal morphism generalises that of `horizontal $T$-morphism' introduced by Grandis and Par\'e in the setting of pseudo double categories \cite{Grandis-Pare04}.
 The theorem closing this section characterises (op-)representable horizontal $T$-morphisms.